Seventeen-year-old Paul Houle is lucky to be alive thanks to his Apple Watch.

 “I got a call from a California number, and he said, ‘Hello, my name is Tim Cook, CEO of Apple.’”

-Houle’s father told reporters that he used to think the cost of an Apple Watch wasn’t worth it.
+Houle’s father told reporters that he used to think the cost of apple watch bands wasn’t worth it.
 After this incident, he went to the store and bought two more for him and his wife.

 Apple products are the new superheroes of the modern-day era.
 A few months ago, Siri helped rescue a teen trapped underneath his 5,000-pound truck.